Marketing, Manufacturing, Packaging & Labelling, Advertising

 2. What is the authorization process for the marketing of generic versions of these products?

-Marketing authorizations are only required for new drugs, new In Vitro Diagnostic devices (“IVD”) and investigational medical devices.
+Marketing authorizations are only required for new drugs, investigational new drugs new In Vitro Diagnostic devices (“IVD”) and investigational medical devices.
 Generic versions of drugs and medical devices require a license for manufacture, import and sale from the CDSCO or SLA, as the case may be.

 3. What are the typical fees for marketing approval?

-For information on the fee for marketing approval please see Question 4 in the Regulatory, Reimbursement and Pricing Overview for definition
+For information on the fee for marketing approval please see Question 4 in the Regulatory, Reimbursement and Pricing Overview.

 4. What is the period of authorization and the renewal process?

 Marketing authorizations are valid in perpetuity.
 However, for a period of four years from the date of a marketing authorization issued for a new drug, subsequent applicants for the manufacture, import and sale of the new drug is also required to apply for marketing authorization.
 Upon expiry of the four-year period, the drug can be manufactured, imported and sold with a license from the CDSCO or SLA, as the case may be, without a marketing authorization.
-For more information on the definition of a ‘new drug’ see Question 3 in the Regulatory, Reimbursement and Pricing Overview for definition.
+For more information on the definition of a ‘new drug’ see Chapter 1 Question 3.

 5. What are the requirements, if any, for post-approval pharmacovigilance?